-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of East of Hudson Watershed Corporation (a nonprofit corporation), as of and for the year ended December 31, 2023, and the related notes to the financial statement, which collectively comprise the Corporation's financial statement, and have issued our report thereon dated March 13, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the East of Hudson Watershed Corporation, as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise East of Hudson Watershed Corporation's basic financial statements, and have issued our report thereon dated March 21, 2025.
+Further we conducted an audit of investment practices, as required by Section 2925 of the NYS Public Authorities Law and described in Authorities Budget Office Policy Guidance 18-02, in accordance with the standards applicable to financial audits contained in Government Auditing Standards described above.